je-nnyt/tp/docs/DeveloperGuide.md

 Basically follow the same as cs2113 guideline yet here will have some more specific guideline if not found in cs2113 website.

-> ℹ️ This documentation will only add new thing from time to time, but will **not** change pre-defined standard, hence please check for any updates from time to time.
+> ℹ️ This documentation will only add new thing from time to time, but will **not** change pre-defined standard, hence please check for any updates from time to time. (deprecated)

 > ℹ️ For easy workflow, this issue's name will ends with last updated date for the reference.
-> And the latest update will be denoted by * in table of contents.
+> And the latest update will be denoted by * in table of contents. (deprecated)

 #### Primitive Type